kobucom/docker-pandoc/README.md

 ## Run

-Execute the following comman to run the web site.
+Execute the following command to run the web site.

 ```
 $ docker run --publish 8080:80 --detach \